 • Excessive swallowing etc., as the drug dissolves in the nasal cavity and drips down a user’s throat

 • Swollen, red or scabby nostrils

 Coming down from cocaine is particularly uncomfortable, both physically and mentally.
-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), users often experience anxiety, depression, irritability and insomnia combined with an intense craving for more of the drug.
-Needless to say, this one of the reasons the stimulant is so addictive.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), users often experience anxiety, depression, irritability, and insomnia combined with an intense craving for more drugs.
+It is one of the big reasons the stimulant is so addictive.

 As Newsweek reports, cocaine use increased from 2015 to 2016 and was the second cause of overdose deaths in 2014.
 It is perhaps a lesser-known hallmark of the cocaine subculture.